BDC Hamburger Icon

 Step 4: Open benefits enrollment to your employees.

-After you finalize your benefits plan, roll it out to your employees.
-Now is the time to explain your plan options clearly with your team and encourage employees to ask questions.
-Unless an employee enrolls for benefits when they’re hired, standard open enrollment typically occurs between November and January for the following year.
+After finalizing your benefits plan, roll it out to your employees.
+Clearly explain plan options to your team and encourage employees to ask questions.
+Unless an employee enrolls for benefits when hired, standard open enrollment typically occurs between November and January of the following year.

-Some plans – such as 401(k)s – allow employees to modify plans throughout the year.
-Other types – such as health insurance – only allow enrollment outside the open enrollment period if an employee is new or experiences a qualifying life event.
-Qualifying life events include childbirth or adoption, marriage or divorce, death, loss of health coverage, and changes in residence or citizenship.
+Some plan options, such as 401(k)s, allow employees to make modifications throughout the year.
+Other types, such as health insurance, only allow enrollment outside the open enrollment period if an employee is new or experiences a qualifying life event.
+Qualifying life events include the following:

 TipBottom line